Purpose

 | Fourth | Rome | Greece |

-However, in history, there was only one empire between Babylon and Greece, namely, the Medo-Persians, while there are two animals between the first and fourth animals in Daniel 7.
-To solve this problem, critical scholars divide the Medo-Persian empire between the Medes and the Persians, identifying the second beast as the Medes and the third as the Persians.
+But then they have a challenge with respect to the previous empires in Daniel 7.
+They accept that the first empire is Babylon.
+However, in history, there was only one empire between Babylon and Greece, namely, Medo-Persia, while there are two animals between the first and fourth animals in Daniel 7.
+To solve this problem, they divide the Medo-Persian empire into two empires, the Medes and the Persians.
 Therefore, they align the prophecies as follows:

 | Daniel 2 | Gold (Babylon) | Silver | Brass | Iron |